lustraka/resources/CybSec/README.md

 1. **Vocabulary Reuse from NIS2Onto**:
    - The knowledge graph utilizes the NIS2Onto ontology, ensuring semantic consistency with the NIS 2 Directive.
    - Compliance measures are specialized properties of NIS2Onto, directly referencing articles of the NIS 2 Directive.
-   - Additional references to national legislation and contractual obligations are seamlessly incorporated, enriching the graph's contextual adaptability.
+   - Additional references to national legislation and contractual obligations can be seamlessly incorporated, enriching the graph's contextual adaptability.

 2. **Compliance Measures as Specialized Properties**:
    - Each compliance measure is modeled as a specialized property of NIS2Onto, carrying explicit references to: